11 things NYC landlords are required to provide, and 11 they’re not that might surprise you

 6. Window screens, shades, and curtain rods

 Window screens are yet another provision that many people expect but that landlords are not required to provide.
-Adler says this is often a surprise for renters who find mosquitoes are a big problem in the city during the summer.
+Adler said this is often a surprise for renters who find mosquitoes are a big problem in the city during the summer.

-“Most windows can only open the four inches for NYC child safety, so depending on what kind of window it is, sometimes the screens need to be custom built,” she says.
+“Most windows can only open the four inches for NYC child safety, so depending on what kind of window it is, sometimes the screens need to be custom built,” she said.
 Another option is to purchase a tension screen that can be fitted into an open window, yet this is not a landlord’s responsibility.

 And if you don't see curtains or blinds in the listing for a rental, don’t assume it’s because the owner is waiting to install them.
 That’s on you.